miakepia/portfolio/pages/taxonomy.md

     <img src="/assets/images/domain.svg" alt="An illustration of a the GOV.UK domain map">
   </picture>

-   <figcaption class="right">Once we understood the domain and the relationships between objects, we could begin to understand and predict how users might need to move through the site.</figcaption>
+   <figcaption class="right">Once we understood the domain we could begin to predict how users might need to move across the site.</figcaption>
 </figure>

 <div class="grid">